Radiation reaction cooling as a source of anisotropic momentum distributions with inverted populations

 \subsection{Ring distributions in the QED regime $\bar{\chi}(t=0)\sim 1$}

-Simulations with $B_0 = 0.005$ (Normalised with respect to the Schwinger field $B_{Sc}$), for different values of $p_{th}$, then $\bar{\chi}(t=0)=0.25,\ 0.5\ \&\ 1$.
-The both simulations, employing the QED and classical radiation reaction solvers, develop into ring momentum distributions within similar timescales.
-The key difference being that the ring momentum distributions for the QED solver have a larger ring width.
+Simulations with $B_0 = 0.005$ (Normalised with respect to the Schwinger field $B_{Sc}$), for different values of $p_{th}$, such that $\bar{\chi}(t=0)=0.25,\ 0.5\ \&\ 1$ are presented here.
+The simulations employ the QED and classical radiation reaction solvers and develop into ring momentum distributions within similar timescales.
+The key difference is that the ring momentum distributions including QED synchrotron emission have a larger ring width.

 [1]{} [1]{#1}

 \end{widetext}